 PROFESSIONAL MEMBERSHIPS & ACTIVITY

 Poets Editors & Novelists (PEN)

 Academy of American Poets

 Society for Conservation Biology

 Association for Psychological Science

 Sonoma State University, Faculty Emeritus

-Founding board member of the Climate Protection Campaign (now Center for Climate Protection).
+Founding board member of the Climate Protection Campaign (now Climate Center).

 I was born in Chicago where my mother was attending art school and my father in business after graduating from Northwestern.
 Family upheaval meant moving around for several years before resettling in Hawaii where most of my family remains today.
 I attended the University of Hawaii and after moving to San Francisco earned my Masters at San Francisco State University.
 Subsequently I studied biopoetics, focusing on empathy and the origin of aesthetic behavior, and received my PhD in Psychology from the University for Integrative Learning, a brief, thus never-accredited distance learning program founded by graduates of the Harvard School of Education.